philipperemy/financial-news-dataset/README.md

 If you have a request about it, send it to me at premy.enseirb@gmail.com and put the words "bloomberg dataset" in your email body.

+Also the dataset is not updated because the access has been restricted by Bloomberg/Reuters a few years ago.

 ## Examples

 ### Reuters (109,110 news)